 The Xcodeproj Ruby gem is an excellent tool to create and update Xcode projects for iOS and Mac apps.
 I wanted to use it on a command line tool I was building recently.
 This tool is being used to help improve the productivity of iOS developers.
 The Xcodeproj gem is a perfect example of a productivity … Continue reading Using the Xcodeproj Ruby Gem

+In mobile software development there are no teams anymore.
+More and more I am seeing a lack of formal teams.
+Now, we only use squads.
 The days of coherent teams of people with various skills who join together to work on the same software product for a long period of time, are gone.
 Nobody wants to … Continue reading Teams Give Way to Squads

 Now that I am ready to activate my new iPhone 5 with AT&T, their website is down.
 Here is the message on the website: We are upgrading our online account management system right now.